(first appeared in The Equiery‘s July 2012 issue)

 For those who really like to explore the great outdoors on board their favorite mount, with over 2,000 miles of public trails in Maryland*, it is possible for Maryland horse folk to stay in the state and yet travel far and wide.
 When the heat and humidity so typical of July and August start to smother, central Marylanders can easily head east or west.
 When temps top close to 100o in Central Maryland, Worcester County on the Eastern Shore averages a balmy 82o, while Garrett County in Western Maryland stays deliciously cool in the mid-to-high 70o (with the mountainous Deep Creek an average of 12o cooler than Ocean City).

 However, don’t squander the savings at the pump by running on underinflated tires, as that decreases your gas mileage.
-Traveled Lane Trailers’ Jon Morelock explained that even new tires can lose air, and that trailer tires for a loaded trailer have different PSIs than tires for cars or trucks.
+Traveled Lane Trailers Jon Morelock explained that even new tires can lose air, and that trailer tires for a loaded trailer have different PSIs than tires for cars or trucks.
+In some cases, a different type of truck may be needed for longevity, for instance, checking out toy haulers for sale and their specs like their tires, can help with making this decision.
 Drivers should pay particular attention to sidewalls and treads.
 Hugh Collins (H.R.
-Collins & Company) gave the down-to-earth advice to “give ‘em a good kick!”
+Collins & Company) gave the down-to-earth advice to give em a good kick!
 Jon also urges trailer owners to replace their tires every five to six years, even if they don’t use their trailer very often and the tires look good.
 Anita Huff (Lisbon Performance) concurs, noting that dry rot can be a problem.

 None of our trailer advertisers could understand why more horse people do not get their trailers checked annually, noting that emergency brake batteries need to be checked, bearings properly packed or repacked, floor boards ensured to be sound, bolts are tight, fuses are in good order, etc.